 Yes, UK GDPR applies to company data if there is an element of personal data.

-At LawBite, our lawyers can provide excellent legal advice for everything related to UK GDPR and handling data correctly.
-We will connect you to top-flight lawyers on our platform who can give expert advice regarding the correct handling of data and how this can be applied to your business, as well as how to comply with UK GDPR.
+Our lawyers can provide excellent legal advice for everything related to UK GDPR and handling data correctly.
+We'll connect you to top-flight lawyers on our platform who can give expert advice regarding the correct handling of data and how this can be applied to your business, as well as how to comply with UK GDPR.